 The voluntary market is centred around a handful of major standard-setting organizations, known as accreditation agencies or carbon standards.
-Each standard sets its own criteria and protocols to ensure all projects are meeting their targetted goals and that the GHG reductions are genuine.
+Each standard sets its own criteria and protocols to ensure all projects are meeting their targeted goals and that the GHG reductions are genuine.
 Once these criteria are met, the agencies issue tradeable "credit" certificates, each one of which entitles the buyer or owner to offset one metric ton of CO2e.

 The most commonly seen standards are Verra, Plan Vivo, and The Gold Standard, along with the American Carbon Registry, Climate Action Reserve and ART TREES (Architecture for REDD Transactions) for terrestrial forest projects.
 Verra currently has the largest market share and is known for rigorous technical methodologies, while Plan Vivo is the oldest, and focuses on delivering small-scale community-based projects.